RoadToNowhereX/UniversalInjectorFramework/README.md

 The `target_module` option lets you specify which module's entry point should be highjacked to perform the injector initialization.
 In most cases this will be the app executable, so omitting the option will default to that.
 This is mainly useful when the injector is not a direct dependency of the .exe, but loaded at runtime - either via an explicitly LoadLibrary call or via [delay-loading](https://docs.microsoft.com/en-us/cpp/build/reference/linker-support-for-delay-loaded-dlls?view=msvc-170).

-The `print_loade_modules` option - if set to true - will print a list of all loaded modules _before injector initialization_.
+The `print_loaded_modules` option - if set to true - will print a list of all loaded modules _before injector initialization_.
 This is purely meant for debugging purposes.

 `hook_modules` is an array of names referring to modules loaded by the target executable.
 When a feature attempts to hook an import, the imported function will be hooked in the main executable as well as in all modules listed here.
 Make sure this list does not contain the name of your proxy dll, as that would mess with the imports of the injector itself.

 `load_modules` is an array of strings, each of which contains the path to a dll file that should be loaded on startup.
 You might want to hook functions in a dependency of the target executable via `hook_modules`.
 This will fail if the feature initialization is run before said dependency is loaded, so add it to this list to force it to be loaded before initialization.

+`export_bson_config` allows you to export the current `uif_config.json` file as a binary `uif_config.dat`.
+This is mainly intended to discourage end users from changing settings in the config without a solid understanding of what they are doing.
+If both a json and dat file are present, the json file will take priority.

 ```json
 {